apigee-127/volos/README.md

 ### [Quota](id:quota)

-Support for "quotas" as implemented in many APIs -- count API calls by minute, hour, day, and week and reject them then whey are exceeded.
+Support for "quotas" as implemented in many APIs -- count API calls by minute, hour, day, and week and reject them when they are exceeded.

 Three implementations are supported: